dennisvera/RocketMan/README.md

 ## Game Features
 * Single Player Game
-- Generate words based off of 3 options: Difficulty (1-10), Word Length Minimum (2-12), Word Length Maximum (2-12)
+Generate words based off of 3 options: Difficulty (1-10), Word Length Minimum (2-12), Word Length Maximum (2-12)
 * Keyboard
-- Keys of already guessed letters are automatically disabled
+Keys of already guessed letters are automatically disabled
 * Updates RocketMan Images As You Guess
-- Aateroids images appear as you guess incorrectly
+Aateroids images appear as you guess incorrectly
 * Autofill Secret Word On Loss
-- In case of a loss, missing letters will appear in red
+In case of a loss, missing letters will appear in red

-* To Do:
-* Advanced Statistic Tracking

 ## Author
 Dennis Vera